Spies v Smith

-In Spies v Smith, an important case in the South African law of succession, the testator was mentally retarded and epileptic, and had appointed the two daughters of his step-mother as his sole heirs.
+In Spies v Smith, an important case in the South African law of succession, the testator was intellectually disabled and epileptic, and had appointed the two daughters of his step-mother as his sole heirs.
 When the testator's father died, he went to live with his uncle.
 Thereafter, the testator made a new will appointing the sons of his uncle as his heirs.

 The testator's step-mother alleged that his uncle had unduly influenced him to pass this second will, but the court held that she did not discharge the requisite onus of proving such.